-Those that got away: South Africa plagued by player defections, retirements
+Those that got away: South Africa’s bowling attack plagued by defections, retirements

 Rohit Sharma, for example, ended Day 1 with a batting average of 98.22 at home – a figure reached only by Don Bradman among batsmen who have played a minimum of 10 innings.

 As seen in the second session of the day, skipper Faf du Plessis was reduced to waiting for the India openers – Rohit (115*) and Mayank Agarwal (84*) – to commit a mistake.
-When rain came down to end proceedings for the day with India at 202 for no loss, there was a sense that rain had brought an end to South Africa’s misery.
+When rain came down to end proceedings for the day with India at 202 for no loss, there was a sense that the weather gods had brought an end to South Africa’s misery.

-South Africa went into the match with two pacers – Kagiso Rabada and Vernon Philander – and two spinners – Keshav Maharaj and Dane Piedt – with Senuran Muthusamy slotting in as the fifth bowler.
+The Proteas went into the match with two pacers – Kagiso Rabada and Vernon Philander – and two spinners – Keshav Maharaj and Dane Piedt – with Senuran Muthusamy slotting in as the fifth bowler.

 Rabada and Maharaj were the only two who had sub-3 economy rates on Day 1.
 The Indians went especially after Piedt, giving the off-spinner the charge at every opportunity.
 Piedt gave away 43 runs in his 7 wicketless overs.